boltops-tools/lono/docs/_docs/existing.md

 curl -o "asg.json" https://s3.amazonaws.com/cloudformation-templates-us-east-1/AutoScalingMultiAZWithNotifications.template
 ```

-You can use either the download json format or convert it to yaml with this command:
+You can use either the downloaded json format or convert it to yaml with this command:

 ```sh
 ruby -ryaml -rjson -e 'puts YAML.dump(JSON.load(ARGF))' < asg.json > templates/asg.yml.erb